Find Affordable College Courses

 $26,250 Average Tuition & Fees

-Gordon College landed the #7 spot in the 2023 rankings for the best value education programs.
-Gordon College is a small private not-for-profit school located in the suburb of Wenham.
+Gordon College ranked #7 on this year’s Best Value Education Schools in the New England Region list.
+Gordon College is a small private not-for-profit school located in the large suburb of Wenham.

 The average tuition and fees for an out-of-state undergraduate student at Gordon College are $26,250 a year.
 While working on their degree, education majors at Gordon College accumulate an average of around $27,000 in student debt.